mensur-durakovic/devfolio/content/blog/slack-bon-ton/index.md

 ---
-title: '7 tips for good Slack bon ton'
+title: '7 tips for good Slack etiquette'
 date: '2022-08-15T22:35:00.00Z'
 description: 'I think about Slack as a virtual Sims game, we just don’t have 3D characters/avatars (yet).
 A bunch of ...'
 isStcArticle: false